AndreAntunovic/MRIStanfordChallenge/README.md

 # MRNet Challenge - Friedrich Alexander University

-A. Antunovic, V. Morgenshtern are participating in the MRNet Challenge by Stanford University.
+A. Antunovic, V. Morgenshtern were tackling the problem of the MRNet Challenge by Stanford University.
 New approaches, improving on the existing colour activation heatmap provided by the competitors for visualization of the images, will be considered.
 Especially the application of the approach developed by Brendel and Bethge in 'Approximating CNNs with Bag-of-local-Features models works surprisingly well on ImageNet'